MartyP233/Amazon-ETL-Analysis-Pipeline/README.md

 - analyse correlation of reviews and sales metrics
 - highest rated and best selling kindle products.

-My data analysis model will be a star schema, to create flexiblity and simplicity for carrying out data analysis.
+My data analysis model will be a star / snowflake schema, to create flexiblity and simplicity for carrying out data analysis.

 ## Exploratory Data Analysis